-The CBS-TV program “Survivor’s” fall 2016 season 33 is featuring Millennials Vs. Gen X. Most people are aware of the youthful Millennials and everything said and written about this generation.
-But both these generations, as well as what they call “Late-Boomers” are very tied together with the issue of aging, retirement and Long-Term Care.
+In 2016 the CBS-TV program “Survivor’s” fall season 33 featured Millennials Vs. Gen X. Most people are aware of the youthful Millennials and everything said and written about this generation.
+But Millennials, Generation X, and what they call “Late-Boomers” are very tied together with the issue of aging, retirement, and long-term care.

 Many Millennials expect to receive an inheritance from their parents.
 The facts suggest otherwise.
-Not only could they receive less than past generations, they may also become caregivers as their parents require extended Long-Term Care (LTC).
-Unless their Gen X or Late Boomer parents planned for LTC the burden of caregiving and negative economic impact will fall flat on their laps.
+Not only could they receive less than past generations, but they may also become caregivers as their parents require extended long-term care (LTC).
+Unless their Gen X or Late Boomer parents planned for extended care, the burden of caregiving and negative economic impact would fall flat on their laps.

 “As we prepare for retirement, recognize that Long Term medical care costs are likely to be an issue.
 No matter what stage we have reached, now is the time for most of us to begin planning for how we are going to address our own Long-Term Care.
 Adequate planning and a little foresight can make a huge difference in whether we will be prepared.”John Hoffmire, Director of the Center on Business and Poverty at the Wisconsin School of Business at UW-Madison.

-If you are a GenXer or Late-Boomer the biggest risk to your retirement income and your Millennial’s inheritance are the high costs and burdens of Long Term Health Care.
-The government programs that exist are often of little assistance when it comes to paying for extended care at home, assisted living, nursing homes and other forms of Long-Term Care.
-Medicarecovers nursing-home stays for a very limited period of time and only if you require skilled care and are deemed to be improving.
-Medicaid, the medical welfare program, requires that you spend almost all of your own money before it pays for LTC.
+If you are a GenXer or Late-Boomer, the most significant risk to your retirement income and your Millennial’s inheritance are the high costs and burdens of long-term health care.
+The government programs that exist are often of little assistance when it comes to paying for extended care at home, assisted living, nursing homes and other forms of long-term care.

 “This is why affordable Long-Term Care Insurance has become an important part of many people’s retirement planning.”